Dudedmn/EASy68K-Disassembler/README.md

 - [X] Adhere to commenting format
 - [X] Flowchart for major routines
 - [ ] Ported all Gdoc documentation to Word
 OP Code
 - [X] Finish identification for all OP codes (supported and unsupported)
 - [X] Load messages into buffer successfully
-- [X ] Finish up comments for all lines and methods, WIP up to $E
+- [X] Finish up comments for all lines and methods, WIP up to $E
 - [X] Validation testing for ALL OP codes
 - [X] Finished current integration tests
 - [X] Flowchart for major routines
 - [X] Finished documentation for role
 EA
 - [x] Finish Trailing Bits
 - [X] Use OP code parsings successfully